 When all the cards have been dealt, one card from the deck is placed face up to form the discard pile and the rest of the cards are placed face down to form the stockpile.
 A player has to pick up a card from either stockpile or discard pile on his/her turn and then place a hand card on the discard pile.

 The objective of Contract Rummy is to meld all the cards in the hand into sets and sequences.
 There are different contract requirements for each deal.
 For example, the contract requirement for the first deal is two sets.
 The game goes on until a player goes out or discards the last card in the hand while melding.

 Different types of contracts that follow in successive rounds are as below:

 • Two groups of three cards each (six cards in total)

 • One group of three cards and a sequence of four cards (seven cards formation)

 • Two sequences of four cards (eight cards in total)

 • Three groups of three cards each (a total of nine cards)

-• Two Groups of Three and One Sequence of Four (ten cards in total)
+• Two groups of three cards each and one sequence of four cards(ten cards in total)

-To know more exciting variations of rummy, go to our ‘Rummy Variation’ section and learn more about all the different variants.
-The game rules of every variant are as interesting as and you can learn them with ease.
+To learn to play more exciting variations of rummy, go to our “Rummy Variation” section and learn different variants of the game.
+Every variant game rules are as interesting as and you can learn them on Junglee Rummy with ease.